Radiation Assurance is for all studies involving ionising radiation which are taking place in NHS/HSC secondary care settings.

 Self-managed

-Applicants submitting studies through the self-managed route will manage the selection of reviewers and the review process.
-Reviewers undertaking the review on behalf of the applicant should meet the following criteria:
+If you submit a study through the self-managed route you will manage the selection of reviewers and the review process.
+Reviewers you select to undertake the review should meet the following criteria:

-Applicants are expected to have a contract in place with their chosen reviewers when they submit their application for self-managed review.
+You're expected to have a contract in place with your chosen reviewers when you submit your application for self-managed review.
 We recommend that this includes timelines and the agreed fee for completion of the review.
 There is further information on fees in our Payments Framework Guidance.

-Applicants should specify which reviewers have been selected when registering their application for self-managed review.
-If they have reviewers that they prefer to use who are not currently registered with us, applicants should them to regsiter with the HRA.
+You should specify which reviewers have been selected when registering your application for self-managed review.
+If you have reviewers that you would prefer to use who are not currently registered with us, you should encourage them to register with the HRA.
 More information is available on our reviewer registration page.

-As part of this route, applicants will still submit all of their study documentation for registration and have a consistency review conducted by the HRA.
+As part of this route, you'll still submit all of your study documentation for registration and have a consistency review conducted by the HRA.

 This flow chart shows the process for the self-managed process.